lucacero/WindLoadingV2.0/README.md

 I implemented object oriented programming, data structures, file input/output, functional decomposition, and code commenting, all things that I learned in CSE 122.
 This was actually my final project for my CSE 122 class, but I wanted to enhance some of the capabilities of this program, so I made some small changes afterwards, which I am now uploading here.
 If you have any questions, please feel free to reach out to me via my phone number ((206)-992-5803) or my email (lucaandcero@gmail.com).
 Thank you so much for viewing my program!

+To run the program properly, your menu choices should follow in this order:
+Bu
+B
+W or C or Br or St or El
+M
+B
+S
+Q